ghanysalam/Capstone-3-Travel-Insurance-Prediction-Claim/README.md

 ## **Target**

-No (0): Insurance claim is rejected
+No (0): Insurance owner does not makes a claim

-Yes (1): Insurance claim is accepted
+Yes (1): Insurance owner makes a claim

 ## **Problem Statement**